jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks from playtest with Brad 2022-04-09
 - **!** line of sight casting
 - **!** Balance: Make enemies scale in strength over time too
-- Make stamina upgradable
-- bug: he has aoe and chain and more in tut 2
 - auto exit level
 - tab or shift to allow path view
 - archers should path to line of sight